canopas/.github/profile/README.md

 ### Web Backend, FrontEnd, React, Vue.js, Next.js, Nuxt.js, TailwindCSS, & Other
-* [Bite Space](https://github.com/canopas/bite-space) – A food web app for food lovers built with Nextjs to discover popular foods and restaurants/cafes near you or where you want.
 * [Canopas Website](https://github.com/canopas/canopas-website) — Responsive website built with Vue.js and Vite by following best practices.
 * [Feature-Rich Blog Admin Platform](https://github.com/canopas/canopas-blog-admin) — Feature-Rich blogs admin panel built with Strapi CMS
 * [Tagsinput plugin for Strapi with suggestions](https://github.com/canopas/strapi-plugin-tagsinput) — This plugin is used to add tagsinput in your strapi admin panel.